USCGC Mackinaw (WLBB-30): History

 The Mackinaw got off to a rocky start before being commissioned.
 While en route to her new home port of Cheboygan, Michigan, the Mackinaw struck a seawall in Grand Haven, Michigan on December 12, 2005.
 The accident caused a 10 ft dent in her starboard bow.
 Shortly after, Captain Donald Triner, the commanding officer of the Mackinaw, was temporarily relieved of duty pending an investigation into the event.
 The accident did not delay the ship, which arrival on schedule on December 17, 2005.
 Captain Triner was later permanently relieved of duty and replaced by Captain Michael Hudson.

 The Mackinaw is stationed at Cheboygan, Michigan.
 It can be seen and toured at Grand Haven's Coast Guard Festival every summer.
 The ship was also featured on the television series Modern Marvels.

 Captain Hudson was subsequently replaced by Commander John Little in April 2006.
 CDR Scott J. Smith assumed command in July 2008 and was relieved by CDR Michael J. Davanzo in Aug, 2011.
 In June 2014, CDR Vasilios Tasikas assumed command.
 In June 2017, CDR John Stone assumed command.
 In June 2020, CDR Kristen Serumgard assumed command.
 In July 2022, CDR Jeannette Greene assumed command.
+In July 2025, CDR Daniel O’Brien assumed command.

 Katmai Bay, stationed at Sault Ste.
 Marie, Michigan, helps the Mackinaw in ice breaking duties.